Conflicting Instructions Weaken AI Output

 1. Soft adjective vs hard rule

 “Make it concise” (soft) vs “include all 7 fields” (hard).
-The hard rule wins, “concise” is sacrificed but the model still tries — leaving you with output that is neither short nor well-structured.
+The hard rule wins, “concise” is sacrificed, but the model still tries to honor it, leaving output that is neither short nor well structured.

 How to spot it: one rule is countable, the other is taste.